RongRongUSA/eXSTS/README.md

 eXSTS will receive a job advertisement, and retrieve the top 5 relevant National Occupational Classification(NOC) groups and STS scores for each NOC group.
 The front-end user interface will demonstrate the hidden STS relationship between this job advertisement and one NOC group in the top 5 relevant NOC group

-eXSTS could
+The visualization in eXSTS could
-1. let other field domain experts who may or may not have an IT knowledge background believe the correctness of the retrieved top 5 NOC group
+1. let other field domain experts who may or may not have an IT knowledge background explore the correctness of the retrieved top 5 NOC group
 2. provide new insights of the detailed STS relationship across two documents.

 ## Application Scenarios